Here are the most common health or medical problems that stop pregnancy, plus tips on how to conceive a baby without having to see a fertility doctor.

 If you don’t know when you ovulate – or if your ovulation is irregular and unpredictable – you need to make sure you have a sensitive thermometer.
 Also, take your temperature at the same time each morning, to make sure you’re comparing apples to apples (or eggs to eggs, as it were).

-“Also, use a fertility monitor or an ovulation predictor kit to see if you’re making lutenizing hormone, which usually triggers ovulation,” writes Twenge.
+“Also, use a fertility monitr such as the Clearblue Fertility Monitor Test or an ovulation predictor kit to see if you’re making lutenizing hormone, which usually triggers ovulation,” writes Twenge.
 “If you have very long cycles and think you might not be ovulating, see your doctor, who will likely prescribe Clomid.”
 This is a common problem preventing pregnancy that can be fairly easily remedied.

 Ovulation, but your cycles are long